 As might occur in the governance of any complex organization, conflicts may arise from time to time in the interpretation of sections of this Handbook vis–à–vis the University Bylaws or the policies of the Board of Trustees.
 As in previous editions, the Handbook continues to make clear that the language of the Bylaws and the Trustees’ policies will prevail.

 This edition of the Faculty Handbook continues the tradition of stating some basic principles.
 A number of more detailed policies are available at www.usc.edu/policies.
 In order to be official policy, a document must bear the signature of the president or the senior vice president for academic affairs, administration or finance.
 Official policies may also be established by resolution of the Board of Trustees.
 School-specific guidelines yield to university-wide policies if there is any conflict.
 Some very useful web sites are the Faculty Portal, http://www.usc.edu/faculty/, the Academic Senate, http://academicsenate.usc.edu/, and Information for Research, Teaching, Practitioner, and Clinical Faculty, http://rtpc.usc.edu/.

-I reaffirm with appreciation what previous Faculty Handbooks have declared: Faculty are partners in the work of the University, in the collective responsibilities of managing the academic enterprise as well as in performing teaching, research, artistic creation and professional practice.
+I reaffirm with appreciation what previous Faculty Handbooks have declared: Faculty are partners in the work of the University, in the collective responsibilities of managing the academic enterprise as well as in their roles in teaching, research, artistic creation and professional practice.
 Faculty bear the responsibilities of leadership in our university, and I am grateful that our finest scholars, educators and artists take their turn in carrying a wide range of roles.
 Emblematic of eminent faculty who have carried these responsibilities is the late Solomon Golomb, who passed away this year, who had been both a Senate president and a laureate of the National Medal of Science.

-The primary purpose of our faculty governance bodies is well stated in the Academic Senate Constitution adopted by overwhelming vote of the faculty in 1993: “to contribute to the intellectual vitality of the University, to faculty governance, and to the faculty environment.
-They are forums for faculty decision-making, and are the voice of the faculty in the making of university policy and the consideration of academic issues.”
-Our evolving Faculty Handbook is a vital aspect of shared governance, and I thank all those who have helped.
+The Senate Constitution declares that our faculty governance bodies are forums for faculty decision-making, and are the voice of the faculty in the making of university policy and the consideration of academic issues.
+Our evolving Faculty Handbook is a vital aspect of our shared governance, and I thank all those who have helped shape this edition.

 C. L. Max Nikias